mholec/AspNetCoreLifecycle/readme.md

 This repository contains updated infographics related to .NET Core application development.
-If you have a suggestions for other schemas or if you find a discrepancy, email me: mirek@miroslavholec.cz
+If you have a suggestions for other schemas or if you find a discrepancy, create an issue here or e-mail me: mirek@miroslavholec.cz

 ![](schema-asp-net-core-mvc/Snímek1.png)